junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Cas chuckles softly.

 Dean gets better used to the too brightened view now.
 He widens his eyes in curiosity.
-The view of the world is so abundant with colors and clarity that he has never known.
+The view of the world is so abundant with lights and colors, casting clarity that he has never known.
 And he realizes the glinting stars constantly shining in his view aren't really stars, that's air, for what air really is.
 The air is not transparent empty, instead, tiniest particles charged with electricity shooting around, bumping into each other, transferring the power and energy.
 That must be where all the low buzzing and humming noises come from, and the small prickling feeling on the skin as if touching the low charged power line.

 "The whole Earth's electric and magnetic field is being affected by the tear this time."
-Cas explains in the backseat of his head.
+Cas explains in the backseat of his head, deeply worried.
 "Because of the infinite plasma.
-The aurora borealis is just the phenomenon."
+The aurora borealis is just the first phenomenon."

 Dean looks up at the sky.
-He knows what Cas means now.
 It looks nothing like what his human eyes witnessed before.
 Well, in a way, it might still be the same scenery, the mixed dazzling colors, the shapes that are like flowing curtains and snakes and flames sweeping across the sky.
 Except, there are so much more details fitting in the blanks.

 Now he can see more than light, more than color, more than sky.
-He sees the world as it is, he sees plasma punching into the ionosphere, he sees electrons jumping in and out of the excited atoms, he sees oxygens glaring red and nitrogen beaming green.
-The particles dance in the sky, drawing colors like tails of dragon, wings of phoenix, eyes of thunderbird.
+He sees the world as it is, he sees plasmas punching into the ionosphere, he sees electrons jumping in and out of the excited atoms, he sees oxygens glaring red and nitrogen beaming green, there is even infrared and ultraviolet that he's sure beyond human eye perception.
+The particles dance in the sky, drawing fascinating colors like tails of dragon, wings of phoenix, eyes of thunderbird.
 The palette of the universe, so big and so small at the same time.
 A world that no human eyes witness, and now he is showered with its beauty and magnificence.
 Because he has an angel inside him.

 He doesn't realize tears are streaming down his face until he hears Cas's low soothing sound: "I'm sorry, Dean.
 Is it too much?
 I can restrain the eyesight, and other sensations..."

+There is also sound and scent and touch.
+He doesn't even have enough attention or time for those yet.
+All the new sensations for the world.
+It's almost like reborn.

-"No, no." Dean breathes, wiping away his tears in a hurry.
+"No, no." Dean mutters, out of breath, wiping away his tears in a hurry.
 Tears that are not coming from sorrow, or grieve, or worry, or joy, or any emotion really.
 It's the body reacting to the view, being taken by the grandiosity, overwhelmed by the shared sensation with an angel.

-The magic is broken for a minute by the move.
-He tears his eyes away from above, having the sunk feeling knowing that he may not see anything like this again in his life, not after Cas leaves him.
-He wants to remember this.
+The magic moment is broken by the move.
+He forces himself to tear the eyes away from the sky, having the sunk feeling knowing that he may not see anything like this again in his life, not after Cas leaves him.
+He wants to remember this, but he has work to do.
 Is this what Cas means when he said he can only taste molecules when he tries food?
 Because to angel's eyes and senses, the whole world is too generously and selfishly only showing its fundamentals all the time, as particles?
-The view, the sound, the taste, the touch.
+The view, the sound, the taste, the scent, the touch.
 Everything as they fundamentally are, as their smallest components.
 The smallest, and sometimes the biggest.
 Knowing too much, and sometimes feeling too little.

 And he hears Cas answering, quietly, a little sad.
 "Yes.
 Sometimes."